alkemyTech/OT129-CLIENT/README.md

  - **Size:**

 Throught size prop, can change the default height value of the element to increase or decrease that.
- *Element prop support a string string*.
+ *Element prop support a string value*.
  Size valid values: "xs", "sm", "lg"

 Example: